Mekann2904/obsidian-widget-board-plugin/docs/FILE_STRUCTURE_REVIEW.md

 5. **Use index files** – Export widget classes via `index.ts` files inside each widget folder.
 This keeps imports shorter and easier to maintain.

 These changes can improve maintainability and make it easier for new contributors to navigate the project.

+## Additional Discussion

+The plugin follows a modular architecture in which widgets under `src/widgets/` are registered via `widgetRegistry.ts`.
+The folder `src/llm/` centralizes Large Language Model capabilities behind common interfaces.
+Configuration files (`manifest.json`, `package.json`) specify dependencies, while `esbuild.config.mjs` and `tsconfig.json` control the build pipeline.

+The `__tests__/` directory hosts Jest-based unit tests that validate widget data logic, ensuring reliability as the project grows.

+### Directions for Future Extension

+Applying domain-driven design principles and the dependency inversion principle can further enhance maintainability.
+By defining explicit interfaces for the LLM layer and decoupling widget implementations from concrete models, we can facilitate model replacement and testing.